ClevelandConCoction/ConCoction/2019/README.md

 ## Getting Started

-As KonOpas is a front end for your event's programme, you'll need to actually manage your programme with a different tool.
+As KonOpas is a front end for your event's program, you'll need to actually manage your program with a different tool.
 So far we've got built-in integration with at least [Conference Planner]/[Grenadine] and [Zambia], with more to come.
 For smaller events, a simple [PHP script] is available for fetching data from a publicly readable Google Drive Spreadsheet and converting